iyegoroff/react-native-text-gradient/README.md

   <LinearTextGradient {...anotherGradientProps}>321</LinearTextGradient>
 </LinearTextGradient>
 ```
-This is neccesary because only top text component is 'mapped' to actual native node and its children are 'virtual' from the native perspective.
+This is necessary because only top text component is 'mapped' to actual native node and its children are 'virtual' from the native perspective.

 ## FAQ